Increment Variable Value in Bash Scripts [4+ Examples]

 EXPLANATION

-The pre-increment has been done on the variable utilizing the for loop with ++ increment operator.The image shows that pre-increment has been done on the variable utilizing the for loop with ++ increment operator.
+The pre-increment has been done on the variable utilizing the for loop with ++ increment operator.Upon execution, the script prints pre-incremented values on the terminal.

 In post-increment operation, increment operation can be done after the main task utilizing the for loop.
 Here, I will develop a script where the value of variable x will be assigned to variable a, and then the value of variable x will be incremented.
-To know more, follow the below script.
+To know more, follow the below script:

 #!/bin/bash